livepeer/go-livepeer/doc/ai-subnet.md

 The first and **recommended method** is to use the `ethOrchAddr` flag to set the Ethereum address of your _Mainnet Transcoding Network_ Orchestrator as the recipient of the AI tickets.
 This ensures that the AI tickets are redeemed **on-chain** by your _AI Subnet_ Orchestrator, while the AI rewards are sent to your _Mainnet Transcoding Network_ Orchestrator.
 Follow these steps to set up your _Mainnet AI Subnet_ Orchestrator using this method:

 1. Create a new Ethereum account for your _Mainnet AI Subnet_ Orchestrator.
-For security reasons, it's recommended to use a separate account from your _Mainnet Transcoding Network_ Orchestrator.
+It is recommended that you use a separate account from your _Mainnet Transcoding Network_ Orchestrator for security reasons.
 2. Fund the Ethereum account with enough ETH to cover the gas costs of redeeming the AI tickets **on-chain**.
 3. Open port `8936` on your machine and set up port forwarding on your router to make the _Mainnet AI Subnet_ Orchestrator accessible from the internet.